ksaptasagare/java-practice/trainJDBC/README.md

 `db-details`:
 Create a public interface to store the driver, dbname, username & password.
 This will be used in the connection directly.

+## Variables / Changeable things

+Since this is a program specifically written for a database on my local pc, there are some details that need to be updated / changed as per user's database.

+The CRUD operations will most likely stay the same, however the connection details will vary from user to user.

+From the class DbDetails, the `CONSTRING` will store the address of the local database, connected through localhost. `DBDRIVER` will store the jdbc driver, imported from the mysql-connector jar file. `USRNAME` and `PASSWD` will obviously contain the username and password to access your database / mysql workbench.